themanyone/firstpage/README.md

 You may test this project

 * by running `php -S addr:port&`
-* by coping it to a php web server.
+* by copying it to a PHP web server.
 * or with [many other test servers](http://unix.stackexchange.com/questions/32182/simple-command-line-http-server).

 ## Troubleshooting